Brownserve-UK/Brownserve.PSTools/.docs/Module/Public/Start-SilentProcess.md

 # Start-SilentProcess

 ## SYNOPSIS
+**This command is deprecated and will be removed in a future release, please use Invoke-NativeCommand instead.**
-Starts a process that redirects stdout and stderr to log files
+Starts a process that redirects stdout and stderr to log files.

 ## SYNTAX